Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 - Length of head: Length of the straight segment between the highest point of the poll and the edge of the upper lip.

 - Width of head: Length of the straight segment between the most laterally extended points of the zygomatic arches.
-This requires the stick to be across the head with the callipers measuring the outside edges of the eye orbit bones.
+(Tape measure)

 - Length of neck: Length of the straight segment between the scapular spine (shoulder-blade) and the base of the ear.

-- Width of chest: Distance across the front of the breast between the points of shoulder.
+- Width of breast: Distance across the front of the breast between the points of shoulder.